 The Update Master Method option is available from the Method menu and from the context menu of the sequence method in the ChemStation Explorer.
-The exact behavior of this function depends on the currently selected mode.
+The availability and exact behavior of this function depends on the current mode.
 In all cases, this function updates the data analysis parameters of the target method.